Haluski Noodles are the PERFECT one-pot comfort food, made with flavorful, crowd-pleasing bacon and finished in the oven. Try it tonight!

-Haluski is one of my all-time favorite side dish recipe to make when you’re craving comfort food, because it’s EASY to make and ready in less than an hour.
-It’s cooked with egg noodles, bacon, onion, and cabbage that’s sautéed and then baked.
-You can also finish this on the stovetop if you’re short on time, in the same pot you just cooked the noodles in!
+Haluski Noodles is one of my all-time favorite side dish recipes to make when you’re craving comfort food, because it’s EASY to make and ready in less than an hour.
+You can finish this in the oven or on the stovetop if you’re short on time, and in the same pot you just cooked the noodles in!
 If you want another egg noodle dish you’ll love try my favorite stroganoff recipes including Crazy Tender Beef Stroganoff and Ground Beef Stroganoff.

 - The butter is an important part of haluski, so don’t skip it, or it won’t have a traditional flavor.